-Includes a historical and contemporary view of physical education career possibilities, aims, and objectives, with a view toward the development of a basic philosophy of physical education, sport, and fitness.
+Includes a historical and contemporary view of physical education career possibilities, aims, and objectives, with a view toward the development e SP-AC 134 Weight Training I (1)

+42 Students may receive a maximum of four credits from varsity sport, junior varsity sport, or a combination of both.
+Even if the student is in of a basic philosophy of physical education, sport, and fitness.
 Pre-requisite: First Aid Certification.